Here’s a handy guide to the best times to visit Australian cities and key centres, and what you can expect at different times of the year.

 Stinger season runs from November through to May (although Box Jellyfish may be present at other times of the year).
 The swimming enclosures at popular beaches are your best bet.
 Obey all signs and beach closures.

 Accommodation prices are generally lower during the Wet.
-Book well in advance for school holiday travel in either season.
+Book well in advance if you’re travelling during school holidays in either season.

 Anytime is a good time to visit Alice, but spring and autumn are arguably the best times for active travelers.
 Expect daytime temperatures in the mid 20s from March to May, and September to November.
 It cools down quickly at night so pack warm wear for evening activities.